baldurk/renderdoc/docs/behind_scenes/opengl_support.rst

 There are a couple of places where OpenGL is not yet at feature parity with other APIs.

-* Full & complete support for multiple threads feeding GL simultaneously, or multiple contexts that don't share with each other (or only share within defined groups).
 * Shader debugging is not supported on any shader stage.
 * Pixel history is not implemented.